YangRui2015/RORL/README.md

 'Qs path': the path of attacker's Q functions, which can be different from the evaluated agent's Q functions

+## Tips for Customizing RORL
+According to our ablation study result in Appendix C, we summarize some tips for adapting RORL for customized use below.
+* **Hyper-parameter Tuning**: Since RORL is proposed to solve a challenging problem, it has many hyper-parameters.
+Our first suggestion is to use our hyper-parameter search range in Appendix B.1.
+You can tune them according to the importance of each component, where the general order is : OOD loss > policy smoothing loss > Q smoothing loss.
+* **Computation Cost**: If you want less GPU memory usage and less training time, you can (1) set $\beta_Q$ = 0 and $\epsilon_Q$ = 0 because the Q smoothing loss contributes the least but consumes a large computational cost, and (2) use a small number $n$ of sampled perturbed states to reduce the GPU memory usage.

 ## Citation
 If you find RORL helpful for your work, please cite:
 ```